-For example, go to the Text section to change how you want large numeric values to be formatted.
+For example, go to the Text tab to change how you want large numeric values to be formatted.
 (But note that the defaults are already set up to generate compact labels and avoid overlap when displaying large values.)

-A gauge control has one or more pointers which correspond to the measures from a metric set.
+A gauge has one or more pointers which correspond to the measures from a metric set.
 A second pointer is often used in gauges to represent a target measure or contextual metric value.
 Each pointer can be independently customized in terms of appearance and layout.

 6.1.
-Pointer Type
+Pointer type

 The Pointer Type property has 3 options: Bar, Marker, and Needle.
 A radial gauge can use any of these pointer types but a linear gauge only supports Bar and Marker.

 6.2.
-Marker Shape
+Marker shape